brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

 where :math:`v = T_{\textrm{asy}}^{0.5}\,(x-x^{\textrm{opt}})` and :math:`z = R\,R\,(v-x^{\textrm{shift}})`.

+..
+Dimo: applying twice the rotation (still) does not make sense to me.

 * A ridge defined as :math:`\sum_{i=2}^{n} z_i^2 = 0` needs to be followed.
 The ridge is smooth but very narrow.
 Due to :math:`T_{\textrm{asy}}^{0.5}`, the overall shape deviates remarkably from being quadratic.

 * Conditioning is about :math:`10^6`, rotated and unimodal.